Existence and phase structure of random inverse limit measures: Existence and phases of Gaussian histogram limits

-and note that such a $\Sigma$ is a Gaussian parameter in the sense of definition~\ref{def:Gaussparameters}. \emph{Mercer's theorem} formulates the associated spectral theory, with $\Sigma$ viewed as a (compact, self-adjoint, positive) integral operator $L^2(\scrX)\to L^2(\scrX)$.
-Indeed, we may invert the latter remark and define a kernel in this way: choose a countable orthonormal subset of continuous functions $\{\phi_i:i\in I\}$ in $L^2(\scrX)$, and non-negative constants $\{\lambda_i:i\in I\}$, to define,
+and note that such a $\Sigma_k$ is a covariance measure in the sense of definition~\ref{def:Gaussparameters}. \emph{Mercer's theorem} formulates the associated spectral theory, with $\Sigma_k$ viewed as a (compact, self-adjoint, positive) integral operator $L^2(\scrX)\to L^2(\scrX)$.
+Indeed, we may define a kernel by choice of a countable orthonormal subset of continuous functions $\{\phi_i:i\in I\}$, and non-negative $\{\lambda_i:i\in I\}$, to define $k(x,y)= \sum_{i\in I} \lambda_i\phi_i(x)\phi_i(y)$. \end{example} To extend the previous example for general covariance measures $\Sigma$, note that if $\scrA$ consists of partitions generated by a basis for $\scrX$, then for any continuous $f:\scrX\to\RR$,